gqi/fastASSET/README.md

 ### Reference

-If you use this package or other custom script from this repository, please cite:
+If you use this package or other custom scripts from this repository, please cite:

 Qi G, Chhetri SB, Ray D, Dutta D, Battle A, Bhattacharjee S*, Chatterjee N*.
 Genome-wide multi-trait analysis across 116 studies identifies complex patterns of pleiotropy and unique trait-specific loci.
 (2022).